Search official government public records, criminal records, court records, and background check resources for Longlake, South Dakota.

 Criminal Records

 Criminal records in McPherson County cover felony, misdemeanor, traffic violations, and sex offender registry information.
 The McPherson County Sheriff's Office and the South Dakota Bureau of Criminal Investigation maintain these records.
 Residents can conduct background checks through the Bureau, which provides criminal history reports.
-The South Dakota Bureau of Investigation offers services to residents for obtaining detailed criminal records, for openness and public safety.
+The South Dakota Division of Criminal Investigation offers services to residents for obtaining detailed criminal records, for openness and public safety.

 Vital Records